-A chocolate lined buttery tart crust filled with caramel, pecans, and cacao nibs, makes a sweet, rich and dressy dessert.
+A chocolate-lined buttery tart crust stuffed with caramel, pecans, and cacao nibs makes a sweet, rich and dressy dessert.
 SCHARFFEN BERGER chocolate both inside and outside!

 - 1/4 teaspoon salt